ga-wdi-boston/wdi_1_ruby_lab_temperature_conversion/README.md

 ## Bonus 2

-If you have completed the temperature conversion and would like a challenge, run the the specs for the Roman Numeral Convertor (`rspec spec/roman_numeral_spec`) and modify the code in `lib/roman_numeral.rb` to make the tests pass.
+If you have completed the temperature conversion and would like a challenge, run the specs for the Roman Numeral Convertor (`rspec spec/roman_numeral_spec`) and modify the code in `lib/roman_numeral.rb` to make the tests pass.

 This is significantly more difficult, and you may encounter difficulties.